Thurston's fragmentation and c-principles: Thurston's fragmentation

 \section{Thurston's fragmentation}

 In this section, we explain Thurston's idea of fragmentation and we improve the hypothesis of the connectivity of the fiber in Mather's note \cite[First deformation lemma]{mather2011homology} by one.
+And throughout the paper, we assume that $M$ satisfies the hypothesis in \Cref{complete}.

 To explain his fragmentation idea, it is easier to start with fragmenting the space of sections.
 Let $\pi: E\to M$ be a Serre fibration over the manifold $M$ and we suppose $E$ is Hausdorff.
-Let $s_0$ be a base section of this fiber bundle. \begin{cond} We assume that the base section satisfies the following homotopical property: there is a fiber preserving homotopy $h_t$ of $E$ such that $h_0=\text{id}$ and $h_1^{-1}(s_0(M))$ is a neighborhood of $s_0(M)$ in $E$ and $h_t(s_0(M))=s_0(M)$ for all $t$, in other words the base section is a {\it good} base point in the space of sections.
-We fix a Riemannian metric on $M$ and a positive $\epsilon$ so that every ball of radius $\epsilon$ is geodesically convex. \end{cond} By the support of a section $s$, we mean the closure of the points on which $s$ differs from the base section $s_0$.
+Let $s_0$ be a base section of this fiber bundle. \begin{cond*} We assume that the base section satisfies the following homotopical property: there is a fiber preserving homotopy $h_t$ of $E$ such that $h_0=\text{id}$ and $h_1^{-1}(s_0(M))$ is a neighborhood of $s_0(M)$ in $E$ and $h_t(s_0(M))=s_0(M)$ for all $t$, in other words, the base section is a {\it good} base point in the space of sections.
+We fix a metric on $M$ and assume that it is a geodesic space (see \Cref{geod}) that there exists a positive $\epsilon$ so that every ball of radius $\epsilon$ is geodesically convex. \end{cond*} By the support of a section $s$, we mean the closure of the points on which $s$ differs from the base section $s_0$.
 Let $\text{Sect}_c(\pi)$ be the space of compactly supported sections of the fiber bundle $\pi:E\to M$ equipped with the compact-open topology.
-Let $\text{Sect}_{\epsilon}(\pi)$ denote the subspace of sections $s$ such that the support of $s$ can be covered by $k$ geodesically convex balls of radius $2^{-k}\epsilon$ for some positive integer $k$. \begin{thm}[Fragmentation property] If the fiber of $\pi$ is at least $(n-1)$-connected, the inclusion